Why Arshad Nadeem reminds us of a legendary Greek warrior

 Butt, who witnessed how cricket stars handled fame and adulation during his time as an official at Sharjah’s famous matches, believes Nadeem’s modest upbringing and strong family values will always help him stay on the right path.

-“I just saw the news that he wants to use the money he has received to go on Hajj (the annual Islamic pilgrimage to Mecca) with his family.
+“I just saw the news that he wants to use the money he has received to go on Haj (the annual Islamic pilgrimage to Makkah) with his family.
 I was really touched by it,” he added.

 “He came from a very humble background, he knows that apart from his talent and hard work, this Olympic gold is the result of the blessings and prayers of his parents, his family and even the neighbours in his village who always helped him.
 So now, it’s a beautiful way for him to show his gratitude to all of them.”